-The LEAB is referred to as a three-factor psychometric examination, since it consists of three distinct parts which are scored separately and then combined as weighted means to produce a final average.
+The LEAB is referred to as a multi-factor psychometric examination, since it consists of three distinct parts which are scored separately with multiple scoring scales within each part.
+The 3 parts are then combined as weighted means to produce a final composite average.
 A candidate who fails to meet the minimum threshold for any one of the three sections fails the overall exam regardless of how he or she performs on the other two sections.
-Generally, based on the standardized scoring metrics used by EB Jacobs, 17% of the candidates who sit for the examination will fail.
+Generally, based on the standardized scoring metrics used by EB Jacobs, as many as 17% of the candidates who sit for the examination will fail to be placed in the eligibles’ pool.

-While candidates all strive to achieve the highest score possible (99.990), the fact is that the examination is scaled to provide a near equal distribution of scores throughout the pool of eligibles who meet at least the minimum standards and pass the LEAB.
-When the final pool of eligibles is produced by EB Jacobs for the NJCSC, there will be nearly as many candidates who score in the 70.000 to 70.990 range as those who score in the 99.000 to 99.990 range.
+While candidates all strive to achieve the highest score possible (99.999), the fact is that the examination is scaled to provide a near equal distribution of scores throughout the pool of eligibles who meet at least the minimum standards and pass the LEAB.
+When the final pool of eligibles is produced by EB Jacobs for the NJCSC, there will be nearly as many candidates who score in the 70.000 to 70.999 range as those who score in the 99.000 to 99.999 range.
+This is what is referred to as standardizing the results in a uniform distribution.

 Part 1 – Written Abilities – Cognitive Section